My Account

 TIPS

-At maturity, the TIPS owner receives the original principal value plus the sum of all the inflation adjustments.
+At maturity, the TIPS owner receives the original principal value plus the sum of all the inflation adjustments, as Figure 2 illustrates.
 Of course, the opposite is true in periods of deflation, which would cause the principal value of TIPS and the interest payments to decline.
+In the Figure 2 example, the TIPS paid more than double the interest of the nominal Treasury for the five-year period.

 TIPS Have Historically Outpaced Inflation

-While many investors have used gold and other commodities as inflation hedges, these assets also have been subject to sharp volatility.
+TIPS have also outperformed commodities, another popular inflation-hedging asset class, and diversified core bonds over the last 25 years.
+The downside of gold and other commodities is that they have experienced periods of sharp volatility.
 TIPS, on the other hand, have historically delivered less volatile performance over time.
-So along with their inflation-fighting qualities, TIPS may also offer attractive risk-adjusted, long-term performance potential in a diversified portfolio.
+So, along with their inflation-fighting qualities, TIPS may offer attractive risk-adjusted, long-term performance potential in a diversified portfolio.

 Cumulative Total Returns (Indexed to 100)